ooni/spec/nettests/ts-022-ndt.md

 to avoid collecting the IP address in a future version of NDT.

-The two main reasons why removing IP addresses from NDT server data is complex are managing abuses and beacon detection.
+The two main reasons why removing IP addresses from NDT server data is complex are managing abuses and beacons detection.
 With respect to managing abuses, the Measurement Lab platform would need an alternative way to protect itself from high-speed clients hammering it continuously.
 From the research standpoint, instead, there is lots of value in keeping track